Nourishing Blood and Supporting Restful Sleep with Gui Pi Tang

 We tend to be a blood-deficient society—overextending ourselves, staying up late and not getting enough sleep, eating food on the go, feeling more stress than calmness, exercising hard—even when exhausted.
 Sound familiar?

 As a health coach for FloLiving.com and an acupuncturist who specializes in women’s health, I speak with patients about blood deficiency multiple times daily.
-Working with clients, I have observed a lot of pale tongues with weak pulses to match; just two signs that may point to blood this deficiency diagnosis.
+Working with clients, I have observed a lot of pale tongues with weak pulses to match; just two signs that may point to blood deficiency diagnosis.

 Chinese Medicine Helps Establish Balance

 Blood and Qi, or life force, according to Chinese medicine, are interconnected.
 A deficiency in blood creates an imbalance in our flow, Qi.
 Put simply, blood is important!
-It feeds our muscles, helping to prevent pain and nourishes every aspect of our body including the skin, brain and deep organs.
+It feeds our muscles, helping to prevent pain, and nourishes every aspect of our body, including the skin, brain, and deep organs.

-Gui Pi Tang Supports the Heart Blood and Spleen Qi and Blood
+Gui Pi Tang Supports the Heart, Blood, and Spleen Qi and Blood

 In Chinese medicine, the spleen and stomach work together to ensure proper digestion.
 These organs receive food that we eat, and in the process of digestion, the spleen extracts Qi and uses some of it to produce blood.